 Introduction

 There are two main approaches to quantify the impact of COVID-19 mortality at the population level.
 The first approach relies upon the reporting of laboratory-confirmed deaths, i.e. deaths of people with a recent confirmed positive SARS-CoV-2 RT-PCR or rapid antigen test.
-This has the advantage of being available in real-time, but depends on the quality and comprehensiveness of the country’s registration system and on the testing availability.
+This has the advantage of being available in real-time, but depends on the quality and comprehensiveness of the country’s deaths registration system and on the testing availability.
 It is therefore almost never exhaustive, as some deaths will remain unidentified because of a lack of test (e.g. due to testing practices, test shortages or overwhelmed health systems) [1].
 Laboratory-confirmed deaths also do not include deaths that have been indirectly caused (or averted) by the SARS-CoV-2 pandemic (e.g. in consequence of control measures).
 The second approach is based on excess mortality, and relies upon all-cause mortality data and counter-factual reasoning [2].
-The idea is to compare the observed number of deaths to what would have been expected had the SARS-CoV-2 pandemic not occurred, based on mortality data from the previous years, demographic changes and a set of covariates associated with mortality patterns.
+The idea is to compare the observed number of deaths to what would have been expected had the SARS-CoV-2 pandemic not occurred, based on mortality data from the previous years, demographic changes and a set of covariates.
 Excess mortality has the advantage of summing all the negative and positive effects of the occurrence of the COVID-19 pandemic on mortality, at the cost of not being able to disentangle them [3].
 It is also highly dependent on model assumptions and methodological choices, such as for instance age-specific population trends [4].

-There have been many attempts at estimating excess mortality associated with COVID-19 in various settings [[5]][6][3], but new approaches are needed to distinguish the proportion of excess mortality that can be directly attributed to SARS-CoV-2 infections [3].
+There have been many attempts at estimating excess mortality associated with COVID-19 in various settings [3], but new approaches are needed to distinguish the proportion of excess mortality that can be directly attributed to SARS-CoV-2 infections [3].
 While data on laboratory-confirmed COVID-19-related deaths are incomplete, more information can be gained by linking their variations across time, space and population groups with variations in excess mortality.
 Excesses of deaths observed during peaks of epidemic activity, when laboratory-confirmed deaths are high, may serve to estimate the total number of deaths that can be directly attributed to SARS-CoV-2 infections, together with the proportion that was confirmed in laboratories (the ascertainment proportion).
 On the other hand, deficits or excesses in mortality observed between epidemic waves, when there is no or a weak epidemic activity, may provide estimates of the indirect effect of the COVID-19 pandemic on mortality.
-Deficits in deaths observed in the weeks following large epidemic waves may be attributed to mortality displacement (sometimes called the “harvesting” effect).
-Variations in mortality distributed more uniformly across the pandemic period may be attributed to mandated or spontaneous changes in behaviors that led to a reduction or an increase of the baseline risk of death.
-Examples include a diminution of social contacts preventing the spread of other pathogens such as influenza, work from home limiting traffic and thus road accidents, or in the other direction a general increase in anxiety levels or substance abuse.
+Deficits in deaths observed in the weeks following large epidemic waves may be attributed to mortality displacement (also called the “harvesting” effect).
+Variations in mortality distributed more uniformly across the pandemic period may be attributed to mandated or spontaneous changes in behaviors that led to a reduction or an increase of the risk of death.
+Examples include a diminution of social contacts preventing the spread of other pathogens such as influenza, work from home limiting traffic and thus road accidents, or in the other direction, substantial reductions in primary care contacts for acute physical and mental conditions.